courtenayhuffman/GestureRecognition/README.md

 # GestureRecoqnition

+This program began as a COGS 300 term project during Fall 2021.
+The purpose of this program is to use Machine Learning to detect and label 10 different hand gestures from a user's webcam.
+This program may be updated to fix compatibility issues and extend functionality of the program.

 To use program, follow this set of instructions:

 ***PRE-REQUISITES: must have Python3, pip and the Anaconda package manager installed***